-We are surrounded by it in your daily lives currently.
-When can we resume life as we know it?
+We are surrounded by it in our daily lives.
 Is my job safe?
 Are we doing all we can to protect our health?
 Are my investments going to rebound?
 People want answers.
 They want to feel as though they have some control over their future, and many feel as though that is lacking.
 The same word, uncertainty, applies to the college planning process.
-In the best of times, this process is a complicated one filled with pitfalls that are easy to fall into.
-In times like these, the levels of complication seem almost unbearable.
-This is true for all High School students, no matter what grade they are in.
-What can one do to gain some measure of control and ease the stress?
-The answer is both education, early planning and hard work.
-In the words that follow, we will attempt to provide knowledge that hopefully will provide you with the tools to begin to move forward with the college planning process in a constructive way.
+In the best of times, this process is complicated and filled with pitfalls that are easy to sink into.
+This is true for all high school students, regardless of what grade they are currently in.
+What can you do to gain some measure of control and ease the stress?
+The answer revolves around education, early planning, and hard work.
+In the words that follow, we will attempt to provide knowledge on how to move forward with the college planning process in a constructive way.

-A key part for many families in the college planning process is college tours.
-Sometimes it is difficult to visit a college and many times families wait until a student is accepted to go on the tours.
-This has led to another challenge this year as campuses are close to tours and accepted student days are virtual.
-Many students have taken virtual tours via the school’s website.
-It may be a good idea to go to a neutral site to take the tours.
-Two recommendations are collegtours.com and www.youvisit.com.
-If you want to make the tour more interesting, you can purchase an Oculus Rift that allows you to tour via 4d.
-This challenge provides another lesson for all high school students – go visit the colleges as early as you can.
-People think it is silly to have freshman or sophomores visit colleges but the more up front planning you can do the better off you will be.
+A key part for many families in the college planning process is experiencing college tours.
+Sometimes it is difficult to visit a college, and quite often families wait until a student is accepted to go on that road trip.
+One option is a virtual tour of a campus, and it is a good idea to go to a neutral site to view these tours.
+Two recommendations are www.collegetours.comand www.youvisit.com.
+If you can go in-person, go as early as you can in the process!
+It is not premature to have a freshman or sophomore visit colleges; the more upfront planning you do, the more prepared and less stressed you will be.

-Financially, be honest with yourselves about your ability to afford some colleges.
-You can’t go bankrupt paying for school and if your plan to pay for school has been negatively impacted, you need to address that either on your own or with a professional.
-Remember a good plan is not one that will pay for year one or a first semester of your oldest child.
+Financially, be honest with yourself about your ability to afford some colleges.
+You do not want to go bankrupt paying for school, and if your plan to pay for school has been negatively impacted, you will need to address this with a professional.
+Remember, a good plan is not one that will pay for just one year or the initial semester for your oldest child.